 Several studies have shown the complexity and the variability of the vaginal flora according to the menstrual cycle and the stage of life (mostly because of hormonal and physiological changes).

 The phenotypic method failed to differentiate subspecies members from the subgroups.
 As many as 10 to 20 different species of Lactobacillus are commonly present in the vagina including L. crispatus, L. gasseri, L. iners, L. jensenii and L. vaginalis.
-Furthermore, a Swedish team of researchers has recently shown that if the oestrogen rate is very low, the Lactobacilli usually found in the vagina can be replaced by other Lactobacilli such as L. rhamnosus and L. reuteri (…).OEstrogen supplementation may restore the vaginal flora.
-However, it has been shown that oestrodiol stimulates the colonization of Candida albicans in the vagina as this yeast expresses a “oestrogen-binding” protein.
+Furthermore, a Swedish team of researchers has recently shown that if the estrogen rate is very low, the Lactobacilli usually found in the vagina can be replaced by other Lactobacilli such as L. rhamnosus and L. reuteri (…).Estrogen supplementation may restore the vaginal flora.
+However, it has been shown that estradiol stimulates the colonization of Candida albicans in the vagina as this yeast expresses an “estrogen-binding” protein.

 Even if the bifidobacteria are usually found in the vaginal flora, there are few studies related to this bacteria type.
 A study conducted by a Russian team in 1999 has shown that B.bifidum, B.breve, B.adolescentis and B.longum are predominant subspecies found in the vaginal flora (…).

 At birth, the sterile environment of the mouth is rapidly colonized within hours.
 S. salivarius is dominant in infants and may make up to 98% of the total flora until the appearance of the teeth.
-Together with eruption of teeth, appears a specific flora able to colonize non-epithelial, hard surfaces: S. mutans and S. sanguis.
+Together with the eruption of teeth, appears a specific flora able to colonize non-epithelial, hard surfaces: S. mutans and S. sanguis.
 Other strains of Streptococci adhere strongly to the gums and inside of the cheeks.
-Gingival crevicae area represents a favourable habitat for a variety of anaerobic species.
-The oral microflora continues to evolve during lifetime, with for example the apparition of bacteroides and spirochetes at puberty and a higher colonization by S. aureus and other aerobic organisms in elderly people with implanted teeth.
+The gingival crevice area represents a favorable habitat for a variety of anaerobic species.
+The oral microflora continues to evolve during lifetime, with for example the apparition of Bacteroides and spirochetes at puberty and a higher colonization by S. aureus and other aerobic organisms in elderly people with implanted teeth.